 How To Remove Soda Stain From Your Rug

-Unfortunately, the carbonation in these beverages allows the stain to set in quickly, so time is of the essence with these types of stains.
+Unfortunately, the carbonation in these beverages allows the stain to set in quickly, so time highly matters when removing these types of stains.
+This article deals with the best way to remove soda stains from your rug and how it’s damaged when you’re not quick enough to remove them.

-We provide you four easy steps to get soda out of the rug, which you can follow to clean dried soda stains.
+There are three easy steps to get soda out of the rug, so, that you can follow them to clean dried soda stains from your lovely rug.

 Blot the stained area with a clean terry cloth to remove as much liquid as possible from the rug.
-Don’t scrub the stain because you’ll push it into the rug’s foundation, making it harder to remove.
+Avoid scrubbing or rubbing the stain, as this can cause it to spread or become embedded deeper into the fibers.

 Tip: Start by working from the outside toward the center.
 That way, you’ll avoid spreading the soda stain to the other areas.